jsangilve/hatethatcode/content/elixir/json_macro.md

  end
 ```

 Using pattern matching, we created a custom expression for `passenger_capacity`.
 This is particularly useful for `jsonb` fields that require a bit more sophisticated expressions.
-For example, if we have a Vehicle's spec called `heated_seats` that usually only high-end cars include, we would check for this spec in the following say:
+For example, if we have a Vehicle's spec called `heated_seats` that usually only high-end cars include, we would check for this spec in the following way:

 - A vehicle has heated seats when the value of `heated_seats` is `true`:
 ```SQL